Natalie Matosin: Early life and education

 Matosin was interested in science and curing the world of disease from an early age and went on to study a Bachelor of Medical Science at university.
 Matosin was awarded a PhD from the University of Wollongong with a thesis "Exploring mGluR5 dysregulation in schizophrenia: from gene to protein".
-She went on to hold a postdoc position at UNSW.
+She went on to hold a postdoc position at University of New South Wales.

 Career and research

-Matosin works at the University of Wollongong and the Max Planck Institute of Psychiatry in Germany.
+Matosin currently works as a senior lecturer at the University of Sydney.
+She previously worked at the University of New South Wales, the University of Wollongong and the Max Planck Institute of Psychiatry in Germany.
 The focus of Matosin's research has been on the physical and chemical clues that remain in brain tissue following the effects of stress over a lifetime.
 Matosin analyses postmortem brain samples in order to compare the brains of those diagnosed with brain disorders with the brains of healthy donors.

 Matosin was working in Germany during the arrival of large numbers of Syrian refugees, and her research now includes study into the impact of trauma on refugee populations in the Illawarra community, examining its impact on the body's physiology at a molecular level and its relationship to mental illness.